Texas Woman's Pioneers: Softball

 As an AIAW Division I team in the 1979 Women's College World Series, the Pioneer softball team won the national championship by defeating UCLA, 1–0, in the deciding game, led by pitcher Kathy Arendsen.

 Gymnastics

-The TWU Gymnastics squad has won the USA Gymnastics Collegiate National Championships (non-NCAA) with a record 11 team championships since 1993.
-The most recent championship was in 2018.
+The TWU Gymnastics squad has won the USA Gymnastics Collegiate National Championships (non-NCAA) with a record 12 team championships since 1993, most recently in 2022.
+In 2025 the championship was renamed the Women's Collegiate Gymnastics National Invitational Championships, and TWU won the inaugural title.
+They repeated as champions in 2026.
 TWU is the only varsity-level intercollegiate gymnastics program in the state of Texas.

 Track and field

 TWU won three women's collegiate outdoor track-and-field national championships: in 1969, 1971, and 1973.
 These included the first (and three of the first five) DGWS/AIAW track-and-field championships ever held.

 Basketball

 The TWU basketball team reached the championship game at the 2024 NCAA Division II women's basketball tournament, where they lost to Minnesota State.
 They finished the season with a program-record 34 wins.